vincepower/nginx-site-a/README.md

 This is used to test ingress related things so I know for sure it is routing properly.

-Used in combination with the "Site B" version
+Used in combination with the "[Default Backend](https://github.com/vincepower/nginx-default-backend/)" and "[Site B](https://github.com/vincepower/nginx-site-a/)" instances

 I will rebuild every now and then so NGINX is up to date.